-The great debate over the Big Bang and the quest to understand the fate of the universe
+A respected physics professor and author breaks down the great debate over the Big Bang and the continuing quest to understand the fate of the universe.

 Get recommended reads, deals, and more from Basic Books